Cost of LivingUpdated March 2026

 10 items listed · All prices in USDData verified March 2026

-Utility Costs costs in Evansville are shaped by several local factors: a more relaxed labor market where service providers compete on price as much as reputation, one of America's more affordable housing markets, where homeownership is within reach for most working families, and Short construction seasons compress demand into six to eight months, which can mean premium pricing in spring and summer..
+Utility Costs costs in Evansville are shaped by several local factors: a more relaxed labor market where businesses compete on price as much as reputation, one of America's more affordable housing markets, where homeownership is within reach for most working families, and Short construction seasons compress demand into six to eight months, which can mean premium pricing in spring and summer..
 These factors keep prices below what you'd pay in most US metros.

 Practical Advice for Evansville